Visual formatting model

 However, the inner display type might be something like

-The interactions between block-level and inline-level boxes is described in the MDN documentation for
+The interactions between block-level and inline-level boxes are described in the MDN documentation for

 In addition, the references for specific values of display explain how these formatting contexts work in terms of box layout.

-Elements either participate in the formating context of their containing block or establish an independent formatting context.
-A grid container for example establishes a new Grid Formatting Context for its children.
+Elements either participate in the formatting context of their containing block or establish an independent formatting context.
+A grid container, for example, establishes a new Grid Formatting Context for its children.

 Independent formatting contexts contain floats, and margins do not collapse across formatting context boundaries.
-Therefore, creating a new block formatting context can ensure that floats remain inside a box.
-Developers sometimes clear floats by changing the value of the
+Therefore, creating a new block formatting context can ensure that floats and margins remain inside a box.
+To do this, add

 In specifications, block boxes, block-level boxes, and block containers are all referred to as block boxes in certain places.
 These things are somewhat different and the term block box should only be used if there is no ambiguity.